I never take reference from other films: Nawazuddin Siddiqui

 Nawazuddin had known Anand for a long time, having worked with him on some music videos.
 So, when he was approached with the script of Rautu Ka Raaz, what struck Nawazuddin was the slowness embedded in it.
 “It was like a leisurely composed murder mystery set in a village where no crime has happened,” he says.

-We speak to the acclaimed actor on bringing nuance to the police characters in his films, why he has lost hope in Bollywood and of course, Gangs of Wasseypur.
-Excerpts:
+We speak to the acclaimed actor on bringing nuance to the police characters in his films, why he has lost hope in Bollywood and of course, Gangs of Wasseypur:

 Nawaz, you have played cop characters before, be it in Raees (2017) or Raat Akeli Hai (2020).
 How do you make it seem different in each film?